hyrcania winter

 Touring Hyrcania

-The site can only be reached by an off-rad vehicle, and still requires a 500 m hike to reach its top.
-Aside the remains of it Roman and Byzantine period ruins, the site provides some breathtaking views of Hyrcania valley and the Judean Desert.
+The site can only be reached by an off-road vehicle and still requires a 500 m hike to reach its top.
+Aside from the remains of its Roman and Byzantine period ruins, the site provides some breathtaking views of Hyrcania Valley and the Judean Desert.
 At the northern foot of Hyrcania are two mysterious tunnels.
-Assumed to be related to the treasures mentioned in the Copper Scroll, they were finally excavated in 2007, but were found empty.
+Assumed to be related to the treasures mentioned in the Copper Scroll, they were excavated in 2007 but found empty.